dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 the machine definition in the `qemu-system-riscv64` invocation must match the dtb file used to run the machine.
 This means that if we want to use e.g. the full 8 cores available on the virt machine, we would have to modify both the snap and the Qemu invocation.

-Later kernel will provide better RISC-V support; I would recommend at least 5.11, but any RISC-V supporting kernel should work well enough.
+Later kernels will provide better RISC-V support; I would recommend at least 5.11, but any RISC-V supporting kernel should work well enough.
 Here we use the kernel debian package available directly from the Ubuntu archives for simplicity and to speed up snap building.